Thu'um is Bolded.

 Though she couldn't be sure where, exactly, here was.

 Ember floated on a sea of semi-consciousness, thoughts like frothy bubbles, prodding at her, but with little effect.
 She sighed, stubbornly pushing images of her 'past' away and basking in this pleasant feeling of nothingness.
-It was almost like that one time she'd tried skooma, she mused, though the affect wasn't lasting nearly as long.
+It was almost like that one time she'd tried skooma, she mused, though the effect wasn't lasting nearly as long.

 That she was breathing was a good thing, she concluded.
 She took another lazy breath, her waking mind returning to consciousness in slow, careless fragments.